run-ai/docs/docs/Administrator/Researcher-Setup/templates.md

 Description:

 * `required`: is the parameter mandatory for submitting a Job.
+Default is false.
+* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
+Default is true
 * `default.value`: if provided, serves as the default value for this parameter.
-* `default.editable`: if `true`, the Researcher is allowed to modify the value of this parameter.
 * `min/max`: if provided,mandate a range for this parameter.
 * `step`: mandates the values to fall within fixed steps between the minimum and maximum values.
 For example, the configuration min=1, max=2, steps=0.2 will yield valid values of 1.0, 1.2, 1.4, 1.6, 1.8, 2.0